tetragrade/veracity-ttrpg/readme.md

 \
 &nbsp;
 + If the slot is empty you succeed, otherwise you fail.
-# Levelling Up.
-+ Each time you shock an NPC by revealing Secrets (optionally supported by Evidence), you gain a slot (Light or Flesh, your choice).
-+ Each Secret and Evidence can only be used in this way once, and each revelation must be greater than the last.
-+ The target does not have to believe you to be shocked.
-If they are both shocked & convinced they are likely to become a permanent ally.
 # Facets.
 + A Facet is a short phrase that relates to your character's behaviour. i.e.
     + Profession: "Blacksmith", "Doctor".